Q: What does a laser hair removal appointment look like?

 Q: Why are single sessions priced so expensive compared to packages of 3 or 6 sessions?

-Q: Are there side effects of LHR?
+Q: Are there side effects of laser hair removal?

 A: Side effects are rare when laser hair removal is performed by a skilled provider.
 Possible side effects may include: blistering, herpes simplex (cold sores) outbreaks, infections, scarring, skin lightening or darkening.
 Skin color typically returns to normal.
 Some changes to skin color, however, can be permanent.
 This is why seeing a skilled provider who has in-depth knowledge of the skin is key.